tableau/tabcmd/docs/index.md

 <div class="alert alert-info">
 <strong>Important</strong>: Do not use the version from the development branch for production code.
 The methods in the development version are subject to change at any time.</div>

+### Install the older tabcmd client
+If you would like to install an older version of tabcmd, you can continue to follow the instructions at https://help.tableau.com/current/server/en-us/tabcmd.htm#tabcmd-install

 ## Examples
 The following command demonstrates starting a session: